Stamp duty for first home buyers in NSW

 What if I owned property overseas but never in Australia?

-Previous property ownership overseas doesn't disqualify you from first home buyer concessions in NSW.
-If you're concerned about your specific situation, contact Revenue NSW to assess your case and seek specific advice.
+Previous property ownership overseas does not automatically disqualify you from first home buyer concessions in NSW.
+However, individual circumstances vary, so it is best to contact Revenue NSW to assess your specific case.

-Can I claim both stamp duty concession and First Home Owner Grant?
+Can I claim both the stamp duty concession and the First Home Owner Grant?

-Yes!
-If you're purchasing a new home, you can potentially receive both the stamp duty concession (saving up to $30,529) and the First Home Owner Grant ($10,000).
-This provides substantial combined savings for first home buyers purchasing new properties.
+Yes.
+If you are purchasing a new home, you can potentially receive both the stamp duty concession (saving up to $30,529) and the First Home Owner Grant ($10,000).
+You can also combine these with the Home Guarantee Scheme and the First Home Super Saver Scheme for maximum benefit.

 What happens if the property value is slightly over $800,000?